Atari XF551: Redesign

 At some point during this period, Atari decided to completely redesign the drive.
 The computer market was already well into the conversion from 5.25 to 3.5-inch disks, and 5.25 double-density double-sided drives were now commonplace and inexpensive.
 Moreover, after the introduction of the IBM PC, drives using the standard 34-bit ribbon cable had proliferated.
-This allowed drives to be easily swapped.
+This allowed internal mechanisms to be easily swapped.

-Earlier Atari drives used a customized controller that communicated with the host computer's Atari SIO bus using a 6507 running at 500 kHz.
+Earlier Atari drives used a customized controller that communicated with the host computer's Atari SIO bus using a MOS 6507 running at 500 kHz.
 For historical reasons, these drives used a 19.2 kbps speed to transfer data, although this was not a limitation of the bus itself.
 Third party drives normally used higher speeds, when run with suitable third-party DOSes, with some operating as high as the 52 kbps "Warp Speed" of the Happy 810.
 For the new drive, Atari decided to double the rate to 38 kbps, although only when used with double-density disks.

 Atari DOS 2.5, introduced for the 1050 in 1983, did not support either capability.
 This had led to a thriving market for 3rd party DOSes which had long supported double-density modes and the higher transfer speeds.
 Among these was DOS XL, introduced in 1983 by Optimized Systems Software (OSS), authors of the original Atari DOS.
 Atari contracted OSS to produce a new version, initially known as ADOS, which added double-sided support to its existing double-density and high-speed features.